qalle2/nes-util/README.md

 Convert NES CHR (graphics) data into a PNG file.

 positional arguments:
   input_file            File to read.
-An iNES ROM file (.nes) or raw CHR data (the size must be a
+An iNES ROM file (.nes) or raw CHR data.
+The size of a raw
-                        multiple of 256 bytes).
-  output_file           PNG file to write.
+                        CHR data file must be a multiple of 256 bytes (16 tiles). output_file           PNG file to write.
 Always 128 pixels (16 tiles) wide.

 optional arguments: